graphtastic/subgraph-dgraph-software-supply-chain/docs/design/design--guac-to-dgraph.md

 It is critical to note that this document describes the **internal architecture and data ingestion strategy for the `subgraph-dgraph-software-supply-chain` Spoke**, a component within the broader Graphtastic Platform.
 The ETL-to-RDF pipeline detailed herein is a deliberate, performance-driven implementation choice for populating this Spoke's stateful backend.

 This component serves a dual purpose:
-1. To act as the reference implementation and **standalone demonstrator for the [CNCF Software Supply Chain Insights initiative](https://github.com/cncf/toc/issues/1709)**.
+1. To act as one of the reference implementations and as a **standalone demonstrator for the [CNCF Software Supply Chain Insights initiative](https://github.com/cncf/toc/issues/1709)**.
 2. To function as a fully compliant, federated **Spoke within the Graphtastic supergraph**.

 Therefore, its design prioritizes both high-performance bulk data ingestion (as described here) and a federation-compliant GraphQL API as its external contract.